-When shopping for groceries or when googling how to improve your diet, you may have come across MCT Oils.
-With such an enigmatic name and so many competitors in the market, you might be wondering what MCT Oil really is.
+When shopping for groceries or when Googling how to improve your diet, you may have come across MCT Oils.
+With such an enigmatic name and so many products in the market, you might be wondering what MCT Oil really is.
 Are they good or bad for your health?
-How do they measure up to coconut oil?
+How do they measure up to coconut oil and other cooking oils?

 What is MCT Oil?

-MCTs, or MCFAs, are medium-chain fatty acids which comprise saturated fatty acids with 6–10 carbons (1).
+MCTs, or MCFAs, are Medium-Chain Fatty Acids (aka Medium Chain Triglycerides) which comprise saturated fatty acids with 6–10 carbons (1).